 Psalm 34:1 “I will bless the LORD at all times; his praise will always be on my lips.”

-The life of a believer should maintain a heart of worship continually.
-Praise not only denotes thanksgiving but likewise a testament to unbelievers of God’s goodness where we can be a light even without being given the opportunity to share our faith.
+The life of a believer should maintain a heart of worship —continually.
+Praise not only denotes thanksgiving but can also be a testament to unbelievers of God’s goodness.
+Where light can be difficult to shine, praise might be the opportunity to impact the lost.

 Praise the Lord!

 Praise God in His sanctuary;

 Praise Him for His mighty acts;

 Praise Him with the sound of the trumpet;

 Let everything that has breath praise the Lord.
 Praise the Lord!